 Canadian Welding Bureau Test Preparation

-This program prepares learners with previous welding experience to take the Canadian Welding Bureau (CWB) tests for certain welds.
+This one week exam prep program prepares learners with previous welding experience to take the Canadian Welding Bureau (CWB) exams.
 It provides knowledge and skills development in operating welding equipment and performing specific welding operations to be tested by CWB using current welding standards.